LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/exercises.rst

 Saving Your Work
 -----------------

-For web browsers OTHER than Firefox and Internet Explorer:
+To save your work using Firefox:

 #.
-Click the GitHub login button and enter your password.
+Once you open the starter code, immediately click the *Fork* button.
+Do NOT
+   login to StackBlitz yet.
 #.
-Allow StackBlitz to access your GitHub account.
+Make the edits described in the exercises, saving your work as you go.
 #.
-When logged in, a blue "Commit" button appears above the files panel.
+Once ALL of the exercises are complete, click the login button and enter
+   your GitHub password.
 #.
-After you make changes to the starter code, you will want to preserve your
-   work.
-Saving alone will not be sufficient.
-Instead, you must save and then COMMIT the work to GitHub.

-For Firefox:
+Rename the file by clicking the pencil icon near its name.

+To modify your saved project using Firefox:

 #.
-Lorem ipsum...

-For Internet Explorer:
+Click on the login icon and enter your GitHub password.
 #.
-Just stop.
-Use any other browser.
+Click on your username button to see a list of saved projects.
+#.
+Copy the URL for your project (stackblitz.com/edit/myProjectName).
+#. *Log out* of StackBlitz.
+#.
+Paste the URL into the address bar and fork the project again.
+#.
+Once you finish your new edits, log back in to StackBlitz and rename the
+   file.